chromium/chromium/docs/updater/functional_spec.md

               The file contains the update check response in XML format.
             * App installer.
         *   The switch can be combined with `--handoff` above.
+        *   --enterprise
+            *   Suppresses transmission of pings from the offline install.
 *   --uninstall
     *   Uninstall all versions of the updater.
 *   --uninstall-self